Skip to main content

 Kitchener Waterloo Parking Tickets

 Parking tickets in the tri-city area vary based on your location.
 For example, the average parking ticket in Waterloo is $38.
-In Kitchener, the average cost is $26, and in Cambridge, the average is $25.
+In Kitchener, the average cost is $26, while in Cambridge, it is $25.
 Depending on where you received the ticket and the type, costs could range from $20 to $400.

 Hamilton Parking Tickets